tenox7/rarext/README.md

 Package created at `build/RARExt.pkg`

-## License
+## Illegal

+Hallucinated entirely by a robot named Claude.

-It's illegal to copy, download and use this software.
+Humans are prohibited from downloading, copying and using this software.